fleetdm/fleet/docs/Deploying/Server-Installation.md

 ### Setting up a host

 Acquiring a CentOS host to use for this guide is largely an exercise for the reader.
 If you don't have a CentOS host readily available, feel free to use [Vagrant](https://www.vagrantup.com/).

+To install vagrant on a mac run `brew install vagrant`.
+To install vagrant on a pc [download it here](https://developer.hashicorp.com/vagrant/downloads).
+To install Vagrant on Linux [follow these instructions](https://developer.hashicorp.com/vagrant/downloads).

-In a clean, temporary directory, you can run the following to create a vagrant box, start it, and log into it:
+Once you have installed Vagrant, run the following to create a vagrant box, start it, and log into it:

 ```
 echo 'Vagrant.configure("2") do |config|